Compact reference

 , then the values must be the same boolean value.
 Both operands will have typeBoolean

-due to the static typing rules.Unsigned Integer
+due to the static typing rules.Uint

 : if the operands have unsigned integer types, then the integer values must be equal.
 Both operands will have unsigned integer types due to the static typing rules.Field